 3. Final inspection: A final inspection can occur as early as power and carpet are in but the later the better to get the most accurate results.
 In the final inspection we check the following:

 d.
 Furnace and water heater,

 e.
 Blower door testing,

 The final inspection tells a very important story.
 A review of the entire home including items like the insulation, lighting, energy rated appliances are all checked.
 A blower door test is significant which assess if there is any air loss with the house.
 The test comes back with information about any potential leaks that the home might have.
 This really gives a good picture of how well the home is built and more importantly, how energy-efficient the home is.

 4. A final energy model and paperwork is filed for certification.
 Our independent consultant adjusts the energy model to be in line with field testing and submit everything for home certifications.
 The paperwork is all about providing the information to submit to the Energy Trust of Oregon for certification.
-The certification allows us to verify that our standards are meeting our expected goal of building homes 30% or more above code.
+The certification allows us to verify that our standards are meeting our expected goals of building homes green and healthy.

 A blower test depressurizes the home by sucking air out of the house.
 Air leaks, if any, can be identified from the depressurization.
 A technician uses a heat monitor to identify any leaks in the house.